TJMoffitt/ABCpyScoringRules/SphinxDocs/docs/source/examples.rst

         journal.plot_posterior_distr(path_to_save="posterior.png")
         journal.traceplot()

-and we get the following output for our plot, correctly estimating the posterior values 5 and 1 (increasing the number of posterior samples will increase the accuracy of this posterior distribution even further)
+Producing the following output for our plot, correctly estimating the posterior values 5 and 1 (increasing the number of posterior samples will increase the accuracy of this posterior distribution even further)

 .. image:: Images/gandkmodelposterior.png